christinedraper/knife-topo/README.md

 You may need to use `sudo gem install knife-topo`, depending on your setup.

-This plugin has been tested with Chef Version 11.12 on Ubuntu 14.04 LTS.
+This plugin has been tested with Chef Version 11.12 on Ubuntu 14.04 LTS, and run on Windows and Mac.

 Note: I've encountered a case (on a Mac) where knife was not configured to use gems on the gem path.
 If the gem install succeeds but `knife topo`